gabihodoroaga/nginx-ntlm-module/docker/readme.md

         -v $(PWD)/nginx.conf:/etc/nginx/nginx.conf \
         nginx-ntlm-dynamic

-# if the nginx stats without error yout a good to go
+# if nginx starts without error you are good to go
 ```

 ## openresty alpine  - using official build image